 Heartbeet Lifesharing is an intentional therapeutic community committed to creating a healing environment for all.
 Whether you are looking for a formal training program, a short-term community service experience, or a new fully committed lifestyle for you and your family, you will discover that Heartbeet offers all of these possibilities.

-Each year Heartbeet welcomes approximately eight volunteers from the United States and around the world.
-Volunteers live and engage with adults with developmental disabilities and share in all aspects of community life, including agricultural support on our farm and in the garden, preparing meals and cleaning house, helping with personal hygiene, and taking part in outings to cultural and social events in the local area.
+Each year Heartbeet welcomes volunteers from the United States and around the world.
+Volunteers live with and support adults with developmental disabilities in all aspects of community life.
+This includes agricultural support on our farm and in the garden, preparing meals and cleaning house, helping with personal hygiene, and taking part in outings to cultural and social events in the local area.
 Flexibility, enthusiasm, patience, respect for others, and openness to different lifestyles and different ways of seeing the world are all essential qualities for a successful volunteer experience.

 As a Volunteer You Will

 - Interact with people from a variety of cultural backgrounds

 - Live in a warm caring environment with people who acknowledge the sanctity of our natural surroundings